postolachivlad/pokedex/README.md

 **Hint: For the image, you can use the following URL once you've pulled the name:**
 > https://img.pokemondb.net/artwork/large/xxx.jpg

 How you retrieve this information is up to you.
+We encourage you to think about design.

 **For bonus points:** Instead of just showing the *API URL* to get more information about this Pokemon, use the API to show some additional stats about the currently displayed Pokemon, such as height, weight, species, abilities, etc. This is optional and just a suggestion of a direction to go if you finish early.

-#### Having a fancy frontend is not necessary for this task, as long as it is readable and completes the requirements.
+#### As this is a backend task, having a fancy frontend is not necessary as long as it is readable and completes the requirements.
+Clean backend code is much more important.

 ### Getting Started: